LeadX: Unplugged

 Real leaders.
 Real conversations.
 Real lessons.

 Step away from the classroom and into the conversation.
-Each month, Fisher College of Business invites students to an intimate, relaxed dialogue with industry leaders eager to share the stories behind their successes — and the failures, lessons and challenges that shaped them along the way.
+Fisher College of Business invites students to a relaxed dialogue with industry leaders eager to share the stories behind their successes — and the failures, lessons and challenges that shaped them along the way.

 These candid conversations between executives and students, student organizations and members of the leadership community at Fisher transcend textbooks to explore real-world insights: how industries are evolving, what opportunities lie ahead and the leadership lessons and tactics you can’t Google.
-Students will have the chance to submit questions, spark meaningful discussions and connect directly with organizations seeking their next generation of talent.
+Students will have the chance to ask questions, spark meaningful discussions and connect directly with the leaders and organizations seeking their next generation of talent.

 Why attend?